Free Certification Training

 Help patients and donors feel less nervous about their blood draw

 Verify patient/donor identity to ensure proper labeling of the blood

 Clean and sanitize work areas

-On-Campus Labs will be held on Tuesdays.
+On-Campus Labs will be held on Fridays.
 All other classes will be held in Brightspace with weekly Zoom meetings.
-All seats will be filled on a first come-first served basis.
+All seats will be filled on a first-come-first-served basis.